bcgov/wps/api/app/utils/geospatial-interpolation.md

 #### Use Cases

-- **High-quality continuous data**: Ideal for datasets where smoothness and visual quality are important (e.g., satellite imagery, elevation data).
+- **Continuous data**: Ideal for datasets where smoothness and visual quality are important (e.g., satellite imagery, elevation data).
+- **Alters original values**: Alters the original values (which can be undesirable for discrete datasets).

 ---